pydantic/pydantic/docs/concepts/fields.md

 ## Discriminator

 The parameter `discriminator` can be used to control the field that will be used to discriminate between different models in a union.
-It takes either the name of a field or a `CallableDiscriminator` instance.
-The `CallableDiscriminator` approach can be useful when the discriminator fields aren't the same for all of the models in the `Union`.
+It takes either the name of a field or a `Discriminator` instance.
+The `Discriminator` approach can be useful when the discriminator fields aren't the same for all the models in the `Union`.

 The following example shows how to use `discriminator` with a field name: